Coronation of the British monarch: Modern coronations

 The Liber Regalis was translated into English for the first time for the coronation of James I in 1603, partly as a result of the reformation in England requiring services to be understood by the people, but also an attempt by antiquarians to recover a lost English identity from before the Norman Conquest.
 In 1685, James II, who was a Catholic, ordered a truncated version of the service omitting the Eucharist, but this was restored for later monarchs.
 Only four years later, the service was again revised by Henry Compton for the coronation of William III and Mary II.
 The Latin text was resurrected for the 1714 coronation of the German-speaking George I, since it was the only common language between the king and the clergy.
 Perhaps because the 1761 coronation of George III had been beset by "numerous mistakes and stupidities", the next time around, spectacle overshadowed the religious aspect of the service.
 The coronation of George IV in 1821 was an expensive and lavish affair with a vast amount of money being spent on it.

 George's brother and successor William IV had to be persuaded to be crowned at all; his coronation at a time of economic depression in 1831 cost only one sixth of that spent on the previous event.
 Traditionalists threatened to boycott what they called a "Half Crown-nation".
 The king merely wore his robes over his uniform as Admiral of the Fleet.
 For this coronation, a number of economising measures were made which would set a precedent followed by future monarchs.
 The assembly of peers and ceremonial at Westminster Hall involving the presentation of the regalia to the monarch was eliminated.
-The procession from Westminster Hall to the Abbey on foot was likewise eliminated and in its place, a state procession by coach from St James's Palace to the abbey was instituted, and this pageantry is an important feature of the modern event.
+The procession from Westminster Hall to the Abbey on foot was likewise eliminated and in its place, a state procession by coach from St James's Palace to the abbey was instituted, an important feature of the modern event.
 The coronation banquet after the service proper was also terminated.

-When Victoria was crowned in 1838, the service followed the pared-down precedent set by her uncle, and the under-rehearsed ceremonial was marred by mistakes and accidents.
+When Victoria was crowned in 1838, the service followed the pared-down precedent set by her uncle, and the under-rehearsed ceremonial, again presided over by William Howley, was marred by mistakes and accidents.
 The music in the abbey was widely criticised in the press, only one new piece having been written for it, and the large choir and orchestra were badly coordinated.

 In the 20th century, liturgical scholars sought to restore the spiritual meaning of the ceremony by rearranging elements with reference to the medieval texts, creating a "complex marriage of innovation and tradition".
 The greatly increased pageantry of the state processions was intended to emphasise the strength and diversity of the British Empire.